LufeMC/lumaa-spring-2025-swe/README.md

 ### 3. Backend Setup:
 1. Install PostgreSQL if you haven't already: [Node Downloads](https://node.js.org/en).
+2. Add the batch file to your path
-2. Navigate to the backend:
+3. Navigate to the backend:
 ```
 cd backend
 ```
-3. Install dependencies:
+4. Install dependencies:
 ```
 npm install
 ```
-4. Create a `.env` file in the `backend` folder and add:
+5. Create a `.env` file in the `backend` folder and add:
 ```
 PORT=8000
 DB_HOST=localhost